Kingdom Plantae Examples, Classification and Characteristics

 - Parasites – Cuscuta, and Viscum

-- Saprophytes – yeast, and fungi.
+- Saprophytes – yeast and fungi.

 - Mesophytes – mango, and apple

-- Hydrophytes – Lotus, and water-lily
+- Hydrophytes – Lotus, and water lilies

 - Xerophytes – Cactus